-Based on the data mentioned above, the per capita consumption, number of livestock, production, and current market prices of the three major livestock species (pigs, cattle,
+Based on the data mentioned above, the per capita consumption, number of livestock, production, and current market prices of the three major livestock species (pigs, cattle, chickens) in Korea are expected to increase steadily.
+In addition, the total production amount for the entire livestock industry is expected to grow steadily without decline until 2035.
 According to previous research on the relationship between the plant-based meat analog market and the traditional meat market, it is generally believed that despite the increase in market share for plant-based substitutes, it will not have a significant impact on the meat market (Andreani et al., 2023; Lusk et al., 2022; Neuhofer and Lusk, 2022).
-Moreover, most households that purchased plant-based meat analogs also tended to purchase traditional meat, and the scale-up of plant-based meat analogs had a small impact on cattle production (Lusk et al., 2022; Neuhofer and Lusk, 2022).
+Moreover, most households that purchased meat analogs also tended to purchase traditional meat, and the scale-up of plant-based meat analogs had a small impact on cattle production (Lusk et al., 2022; Neuhofer and Lusk, 2022).